Viengxay Town Master Plan, Laos

-The town master plan developed for Viengxay provided a clear and achievable vision for incremental growth of the township in a sustainable and respectful manner, given the cultural and historic sensitivities of the site and its context, and the considerable threats that any influx of international tourism could place on the image and integrity of the town.
-The master plan generated a 5 step urban design concept, realizing the town’s potential as a national heritage place, a green place, a healthy place, a walking place and a prosperous place.
-The plan recognized the capacity of the town to grow and accommodate for sensitive tourism uses around the remarkable caves, while at the same time evolving the place with the necessary civic, employment and social infrastructure and orderly housing.
+The town master plan developed by Hansen for Viengxay provides a clear and achievable vision for incremental growth of the township in a sustainable and respectful manner, given the cultural and historic sensitivities of the site and its context, and the considerable threats that any influx of international tourism could place on the image and integrity of the town.
+The master plan generated a five step urban design concept, realising the town’s potential as a national heritage place, a green place, a healthy place, a walking place and a prosperous place.
+The plan recognised the capacity of the town to grow and accommodate for sensitive tourism uses around the remarkable caves, while at the same time evolving to address the need for civic, employment and social infrastructure and orderly housing.

 The project demonstrated the importance of landscape architects, urban designers and urban planners working in close collaboration to realise award-winning outcomes.